-China's borders will likely remain shut for months, but some may be wary of visiting even after they reopen | CNN
+China's borders will likely remain shut for months, but some may be wary of visiting after they reopen

 "The bottom line is that businesses should be aware that the risks faced in mainland China are now increasingly present in Hong Kong," White House press secretary Jen Psaki told reporters.

-But long before the warning, some Americans and other Westerners with long-lasting professional ties with China had already grown increasingly wary of visiting both mainland China and Hong Kong.
+But long before the warning, some Americans and other Westerners with long-lasting professional ties with China had already grown wary of visiting both mainland China and Hong Kong.

 Last month, online magazine ChinaFile said among 121 China-connected scholars, journalists, former diplomats and civil society workers it surveyed, only 44% said they planned to travel to China once coronavirus restrictions are lifted; 40% said they probably or definitely would not visit, while the rest were unsure.